 In 1888, a contingent of Indianapolis' most distinguished residents united their efforts to help elect Benjamin Harrison as the nation's 23rd president, the only Hoosier to occupy the White House.

-Members enjoy the club's 25,000 square feet of fully-equipped meeting and event space, 86 en-suite guest rooms, and 6 dining rooms on Monument Circle.
+Members enjoy the Club's 20,000 square feet of fully-equipped meeting and event space, more than 80 en-suite guest rooms, and 5 dining rooms on Monument Circle.
 One of member's secret retreats has always been the library on the second floor, a perfect place to relax with a book or have a private meeting with colleagues.
-With the additions of concierge services, free Wi-Fi throughout the club, in-house coffee bar, and fitness center, membership at the Columbia Club has never looked more compelling.
+With the additions of concierge services, free Wi-Fi throughout the Club, a recently renovated 24 hour Health & Wellness Center, membership at the Columbia Club has never been more compelling.